Rickey Eugene Reuschel

 - Born May 16, 1949 in Quincy, IL USA

-Pitcher Rick Reuschel played nearly 20 years in the majors, winning 214 games.
-Aside from being three-time All-Star on the mound, he was an excellent fielder, winning a pair of Gold Gloves.
+Pitcher Rick Reuschel played 19 seasons in the majors, winning 214 games.
+Aside from being a three-time All-Star on the mound, he was an excellent fielder, winning a pair of Gold Gloves.
 His athletic abilities were also such that his managers also used him as a pinch hitter and a pinch runner despite an apparently ungainly build (he weighed over 230 pounds for most of his career).

-Reuschel continued to be a mainstay of the Cubs rotation over the next several years and was joined on the team's pitching staff by brother Paul in 1975.
-On August 21st of that year, Paul relieved Rick in the seventh inning of a game against the Los Angeles Dodgers at Wrigley Field, and the two combined throw a shutout, becoming the first pair of brothers to accomplish the feat in MLB history.
-However, Rick lost 17 games that years to lead the National League despite posting a respectable 3.73 ERA.
+Reuschel continued to be a mainstay of the Cubs' rotation over the next several years and was joined on the team's pitching staff by brother Paul in 1975.
+On August 21st of that year, Paul relieved Rick in the 7th inning of a game against the Los Angeles Dodgers at Wrigley Field, and the two combined to throw a shutout, becoming the first pair of brothers to accomplish the feat in MLB history.
+However, Rick lost 17 games that year to lead the National League despite posting a respectable 3.73 ERA.

 In 1977, Reuschel put together his finest year to that point, winning 20 games and recording a 2.79 ERA while throwing 4 shutouts for a .500 Cubs team.
 He played in the first All-Star Game of his career that summer while finishing third in Cy Young Award voting.
 He remained a durable member of the Chicago pitching staff over the next three seasons, starting at least 35 games in each year.

 At the beginning of the 1981 strike, Reuschel was traded to the New York Yankees.
-After the season resumed, he won 4 games for New York, who reached the postseason as the result of their first half division win.
-He made a start and took the loss in Game Four of the ALDS against the Milwaukee Brewers and made two appearances in the World Series against the Dodgers.
+After the season resumed, he won 4 games for New York, who reached the postseason as the result of their first-half division win.
+He made a start and took the loss in Game 4 of the ALDS against the Milwaukee Brewers and made two appearances in the World Series against the Dodgers.